Ely, Nevada: History

 In 1878, Vermont resident J. W. Long came to White Pine County and soon set up a camp known as "Ely", after discovering gold.
 The name "Ely" has been credited to several possible origins: Long's hometown of Ely, Vermont; a New York Congressman with the surname Ely, who sent Long as a representative according to local historians; Smith Ely, a Vermont native who financed one of the city's early mineral operations; and John Ely, an Illinois native who came to Nevada for mining.

-Ely was founded as a stagecoach station along the Pony Express and Central Overland Route.
+Ely was founded as a stagecoach station along the Central Overland Route.
 Ely's mining boom came later than the other towns along US 50, with the discovery of copper in 1906.
 This made Ely a mining town, suffering through the boom-and-bust cycles so common in the West.
 Originally, Ely was home to a number of copper mining companies, Kennecott Utah Copper being the most famous.
 With a crash in the copper market in the mid-1970s, Kennecott shut down and copper mining disappeared (temporarily).